-Set up services are a one-time fee for the initial formation, administration, and set up of the private equity real estate fund.
+Fund formation services provide for a one-time fee for the initial formation, administration, and set up of the private equity real estate fund.
 These fees are recognized at the point in time when the performance under the contract is complete.
-Set up fees earned during the years ended December 31, 2019 and 2018 were \$75,000 and \$200,000, respectively.
+Fund formation fees earned during the years ended December 31, 2020 and 2019 were \$0 and \$75,000, respectively.

 Asset management fees are generally based on 1.50% of the unreturned capital contributions in a particular fund and include reimbursement for costs incurred on behalf of the fund, including an allocation of certain overhead costs.
 Asset management fees are recalculated on an annual basis.
 These customer contracts require the partnership to provide management services, representing a performance obligation that the partnership satisfies over time.
-Asset management fees earned during the years ended December 31, 2019 and 2018 were \$3,134,287 and \$3,491,815, respectively.
+Asset management fees earned during the years ended December 31, 2020 and 2019 were \$3.1 million, respectively.

-Capital raising fees are earned over time as equity capital is raised into our managed funds in proportion to the total capital specified in the related contract.
+Capital formation fees are earned over time as equity capital is raised into our managed funds in proportion to the total capital specified in the related contract.
 Services include marketing, offering, registering, and ultimately raising capital.
-Capital raising fees earned during the year ended December 31, 2019 and 2018 were \$2,798,011 and \$906,781, respectively.
+Capital raising fees earned during the year ended December 31, 2020 and 2019 were \$0.5 million and \$2.8 million, respectively.
 See Note 16 - Segment Reporting for a disaggregated presentation of revenues from contracts with customers.